Majdi-Aref/restaurant/README.md

 - Test description: This test checks the functionality of the website's logo.
 - Steps:
   - Click on the website's logo.
-- Expected Result: The user should be sent back to the website's home page.
+- Expected Result: The user should be sent back to the website's "Home" page.
 - Actual Result: The user was sent back to the "Home" page.

 ## 8. 2.
 Testing the "Home" link in the navigation bar